International Labour Organization: Cold War era

 In July 1970, the United States withdrew 50% of its financial support to the ILO following the appointment of an assistant director-general from the Soviet Union.
-This appointment (by the ILO's British director-general, C. Wilfred Jenks) drew particular criticism from AFL–CIO president George Meany and from Congressman John E. Rooney.
+This appointment (by the ILO's British director-general, C. Wilfred Jenks) drew particular criticism from AFL–CIO president George Meany and from New Jersey Assemblyman John E. Rooney.
 However, the funds were eventually paid.

-On 12 June 1975, the ILO voted to grant the Palestinian Liberation Organization observer status at its meetings.
+On 12 June 1975, the ILO voted to grant the Palestine Liberation Organization observer status at its meetings.
 Representatives of the United States and Israel walked out of the meeting.
 The U.S. House of Representatives subsequently decided to withhold funds.
 The United States gave notice of full withdrawal on 6 November 1975, stating that the organization had become politicized.
 The United States also suggested that representation from communist countries was not truly "tripartite"—including government, workers, and employers—because of the structure of these economies.
 The withdrawal became effective on 1 November 1977.

 The United States returned to the organization in 1980 after extracting some concession from the organization.
 It was partly responsible for the ILO's shift away from a human rights approach and towards support for the Washington Consensus.
 Economist Guy Standing wrote "the ILO quietly ceased to be an international body attempting to redress structural inequality and became one promoting employment equity".

 In 1981, the government of Poland declared martial law.
 It interrupted the activities of Solidarność detained many of its leaders and members.
 The ILO Committee on Freedom of Association filed a complaint against Poland at the 1982 International Labour Conference.
 A Commission of Inquiry established to investigate found Poland had violated ILO Conventions No. 87 on freedom of association and No. 98 on trade union rights, which the country had ratified in 1957.
 The ILO and many other countries and organizations put pressure on the Polish government, which finally gave legal status to Solidarność in 1989.
-During that same year, there was a roundtable discussion between the government and Solidarnoc which agreed on terms of relegalization of the organization under ILO principles.
+During that same year, there was a roundtable discussion between the government and Solidarność which agreed on terms of relegalization of the organization under ILO principles.
 The government also agreed to hold the first free elections in Poland since the Second World War.